basaberi6/C6_ML5/README.md

 - [nadeli11]] remains more **interpretable and operationally lightweight**, making it suitable as a baseline or in resource-constrained deployments.

 =======
+## Our Team Approach
+After selecting the project topic and dataset a main repository with agreed on structure was created.
+Since we all wanted to have an end-to-end exercise of all steps in the workflow, team decided that each member works on their own branch.
+After that we reviewed and discussed the results of each teammate's model.
+We selected one model, its feature engineering and hyperparameter tuning parameter as a baseline model and we added the best teammate's model with highest R^2 as an experiment to compare the results side by side.
+With this parameter tuning on improving a model performance.
+The interpretation of findings and key takeaway for business strategy are based on the results of the best performing model.

 ## Team members